Are you familiar with Familypedia, a web site with 166,770 online articles about deceased individuals plus another 276,546 genealogy-related pages?

 If you have an interest in genealogy wikis, you will want to check out the free Familypedia at http://www.familypedia.wikia.com.

 To see a typical web page about a person, look at Barack Obama’s page at http://familypedia.wikia.com/wiki/Barack_Obama_%281961%29.

 OK, so perhaps that is not a “typical” page; but, it does illustrate the sort of page that you can create for any or all of your ancestors.
 It includes pictures, a biography, links to relatives, and even a scanned image of his signature.
 Clicking on the name of any of Obama’s relatives takes you to a page for that person.
 Familypedia strongly suggests that you only create pages for deceased individuals or for public figures, such as the President of the United States.

-For more information, go to http://www.familypedia.wikia.com and click on GETTING STARTED and also on TUTORIAL.
+For more information, go to http://www.familypedia.wikia.com and click on GETTING STARTED, GUIDED TOUR, and also on TUTORIAL.
 You also may want to use the HELP DESK where you can ask other contributors for help regarding the Wiki or genealogy in general.

 As stated on the Familypedia home page, “Sign in and join us.
 Plenty of friendly genealogists here to help if you get stuck!”